Mission and Vision

 The PRIGO University is a member of CAMBAS – Czech Association of MBA Schools.
 In addition to accredited undergraduate and graduate programmes, it offers also professional managerial studies programmes.
-We are also members of the Czech Economic Society, the European Research Institute of Social Work, the Association of Educators in Social Work, the Chamber of Commerce and other organizations, including the Council of Universities.
+We are also members of the Czech Economic Society, the Chamber of Commerce, the Association of Social Responsibility and other organizations, including the Council of Universities.
 We also cooperate with the corporate sector, where, on the basis of the memoranda of cooperation, our partner is mainly Tieto.

 The PRIGO University has concluded new memoranda of cooperation with several foreign universities.
 The main partner school is the University of Nebraska, USA.
 We offer our students and teachers short and long study or work stays in the USA.
 Further cooperation was established with partners in Europe and China.
 We have received grant funds from the ERASMUS + programme, which allows our students and teachers to realize many new exchanges not only in EU countries.
 We are preparing our students for master’s degree at prestigious universities in Great Britain, the USA and other countries, where graduates of our bachelor’s degree programmes can study.
 In cooperation with the Ministry of Foreign Affairs of the Czech Republic and Eurocentre Ostrava, we are also preparing students for jobs in EU institutions, especially for the EPSO tests (European Personnel Selection Office).

 The PRIGO University mainly carries out the following socially beneficial activities: